 Another option is to purchase Jelly Drops which are bite sized balls of fruit juice.
 They are currently only available in England but will soon be available in the USA.

 But in the meantime – Jell-O would be a good substitute for water to keep hydrated.
-If you make it in small silicone molds like these – they can be bite sized and easier to eat and swallow.
+If you make it in small silicone molds, they can be bite sized and easier to eat and swallow.

 11. Avoid Smoking

 The reason you want to avoid smoking is because cigarettes cause decreased local blood flow which fatigues tissues more quickly and causes an increased risk of skin infections, which can become serious quickly when there’s no circulation to fight them off.

 Nicotine also slows down healing from anything that has caused bleeding such as: hemorrhoids, varicose veins or wounds – so smoking will significantly increase bed sores.